RL-WFU/GeneticWeightUploading/README.md

 If using images other than MNIST, you will need to change the helper functions load_image and load_directory in Prediction.py.
 Each 28 must be changed to the dimension of the new image.

+If you run into unexpected shape errors.
+There is most likely an issue with the shape of the weights.
+Check to make sure the list of weights is in the format described in either np_weights or build_baseline_with_weights.
+If the problem is still occuring, the weights probably don't fit the model's layers correctly.
+Run model.summary() for a detailed explanation of the shape of the outputs.

 More detailed instructions regarding parameters and returns are commented in LoadWeights.py